 Close reading is exactly as it sounds.
 It’s reading closely.
-Close reading spends several days on one text, looking at the words the author uses and discussing the text’s meaning.
+Students will spend several days on one text, looking at the words the author uses and discussing the text’s meaning.
 This method of digging deeper into the text will prepare your students for independent analysis of a passage.

 A close reading definition by the website “We Are Teachers” is “An interaction that involves observation and interpretation between the reader and a text.”

 What close reading passages should I use?

-Close reading passages should not be long text, but rather, short passages rich with meaning.
+Reading passages should not be long text, but rather, short passages rich with meaning.
 Look for text with rich vocabulary that your students can use context to find the meaning.
-Reading strategies such as compare and contrast or predicting can be skills you are looking for when choosing a close reading passage.
+Reading strategies such as compare and contrast or predicting can be skills you are looking for when choosing a reading passage.

-Here are some skills to look for when choosing close reading text:
+Here are some skills to look for when choosing a close reading text:

 - Informational text: New vocabulary, sequencing, summarizing

-- close reading nonfiction: New vocabulary, summarizing, cause and effect, compare and contrast
+- Nonfiction: New vocabulary, summarizing, cause and effect, compare and contrast

-- close reading fiction: New vocabulary, predicting, story elements, inferencing
+- Fiction: New vocabulary, predicting, story elements, inferencing

 - Poetry: New vocabulary, visualization, retelling

 Often, I pull out short paragraphs from popular children’s books to use as a close read.
 The beginning of books are ideal for this as they provide a “grab” for the children to want to read the book.

 Of course, if you’re having a hard time finding just the right close reading passage, write your own!
-I wanted a collection that I could easily pull out and use each week, so I wrote this collection of monthly and seasonal close read passages.
+I wanted a collection that I could easily pull out and use each week, so I wrote this collection of monthly and seasonal close reading passages.

 What close reading steps should you follow?